 Microform collections and machine readers are available to researchers on Level B of the Rockefeller Library.
 A state of the art machine reader on Level B allows researchers to capture an image either as a printed paper copy, or as a digital image which can be stored on a USB memory stick.
 Paper copies can be charged to your Brown card; for digital copies, you will need to bring your own memory stick.

-Microform collections can be difficult to search successfully in JOSIAH due to the format of the catalog record.
-To identify microform collections in the holdings of the Brown University Library, we recommend that you do a search for "microform [subject]", using the drop down menu to limit the search to "Books+," in the VuFind search box on the Library's homepage.
+Microform collections can be difficult to search successfully in the Library Catalog due to the format of the catalog record.
+To identify microform collections in the holdings of the Brown University Library that are pertinent to your topic, we suggest that you try using BruKnow to search for "[topic] microfilm."

 Some examples of primary documents that have been digitized as database collections: